 [This gives a factual and less emotive account of the incident that asking the question ‘why’ which often gets a defensive response]

 - Who has been affected, hurt or upset?

-- What can we do to put it right [to restore justice]?
+- What can we do to put it right?

-[The consequences of the action should be fitting and need to be agreed by all partied involved]
+[The consequences of the action should be fitting, explained and agreed by all parties involved]

 What difference have circle times made in school?